rhmeyer314/SmsReminder/README.md

 # SmsReminder

 ## Description
 Web app built with Spring Boot and the Twilio API.
-Users create a To-Do List and receive SMS messages through the Twilio API as reminders for what the user needs to do.
+Users create a task list and receive reminders via SMS messaging through Twilio containing the items from their task list.

 ## What I learned
 * Creation and usage of a REST API with CRUD operations